 Initially, I found it rather uncomfortable to sleep on the floor and woke up a lot at night to move about.
 In spite of this I felt rather fresh in the morning, which I thought odd since I slept less.
 Gradually though, I accepted that moving about was a part of my nights sleep and since I felt better in the morning in spite of it I’ve come to the conclusion that moving around is a good thing.
 Why?
 Because I believe it encourages blood circulation.
 Think about it – if you lie on one side all night, your body will go into complete shutdown whereas moving around more gets the heart going just a tiny bit more than if your were in a bed, thereby maintaining blood flow around the body.

 Additionally, when you lie in various positions, your muscles get pressure applied to them – which doesn’t happen to the same extent in a bed.
 For instance, when lying on your back you can feel, quite distinctly, your butt cheeks flattening under the weight of your hips.
-So your muscles get pressure applied to them.

 2. Bone density